balanced/balanced-docs/api/rev0/api/bank-account-verifications.rst

   If you're sending money to a bank account, known as issuing a credit, you do **NOT** need to verify the bank account

-Gets the verification for a bank account.
+Retrieves the verification for a bank account.

 .. container:: method-description